Weston College: Assessment

-The college was assessed by OFSTED in December 2013, and was classified in Grade 1, "outstanding", for overall effectiveness, for its results, for teaching quality, and for management effectiveness.
+The college was assessed by OFSTED in December 2013, and was classified in Grade I, "outstanding", for overall effectiveness, for its results, for teaching quality, and for management effectiveness.
 It was the first general further education college in the West of England to receive this grade under the new OFSTED framework.
-It was assessed as Grade 1 in five of its nine subject areas, and Grade 2, "good", in the remaining four.
+It was assessed as Grade I in five of its nine subject areas, and Grade II, "good", in the remaining four.

 The college's 2016 A Level results indicated that 99% of its students passed, with 74% achieving at least one grade above a 'C', and 46% achieving 'B' to 'A*'.
 In 2018, the college's A-level result pass rate remained at 99% for the third consecutive year.

 In 2014, more than 20 per cent of the college's Bachelor of Arts graduates achieved a first class honours degree, beating the national average of 16 per cent.
 In September 2015, this number of graduates achieving first class honours rose to 21.3%.

 In 2016, higher education teaching at Weston College was assessed by the Quality Assurance Agency for Higher Education.
 It reported that the college met expectations and that the quality of student learning opportunities was 'commended', which is the highest grade the organisation can give.